How to Make Money as a Health Coach by Offering 3 Core Programs

 But creating a custom program requires a lot of time, resources, and skills (like graphic design, copywriting, photography) that most health coaches don’t have.

 The good news is that when you use a done-for-you option, you can launch a program in no time.
-Done-for-You programs come with everything you need to enroll and guide clients through a cleanse or detox.
+Done-for-You programs come with everything you need to enroll and guide clients.

 Plus, most can be completely customized to fit you and your clients – or you can use them exactly as is.